Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 Academic-Industry Partnering

 ### 9.2 Strengthening the Pipeline
-The firm has strong links with Irish universities (eg UCC and UCD).
+The firm has strong links with Irish universities (e.g, UCC and UCD).
 They have also initiated Academic Programs which allow students to use for free their Sourcing Optimizer solutions.
 This means that Irish graduates are competing for jobs already certified in advanced AI sourcing—and that means that those grads have a serious leg up in the global job market.

 ### 9.3 Growth of Economy and Jobs
 Deloitte Fast 50: Keelvar has consistently rated highly in the Deloitte Technology Fast 50 Ireland, proving to be a strategic driver in growing the Irish economy.[21]

 ### 9.4 High-Value Job Creation:
 Keelvar isn't simply adding up "headcount."
-Irish-based Keelvar is hiring specialized AI scientists, game theoretists, and engineers, continuing to expand the skill level of the economy.
+Irish-based Keelvar is hiring specialized AI scientists, game theorists and engineers, continuing to expand the skill level of the economy.

-### 9.5 Ireland’S Public Procurement Modernisation
+### 9.5 Ireland’s Public Procurement Modernisation
 While Keelvar, works with the likes of Coca-Cola and BMW, its presence in Ireland shapes national policy.
 Their recent research and whitepapers are increasingly aligned with the Country’s National Procurement Strategy in Ireland, building the evidence-based, world-class data and frameworks for the Irish government to reform the way it invests such a massive €22 billion public procurement budget[22].

-### 9.2.
-Proven Outcomes
+### 9.6 Proven Outcomes
 Keelvar doesn't just promise efficiency; it provides hard, audited results for some of the world's most complex supply chains.
 - A leading technology company reported $60 million in cost avoidance through leveraging Keelvar to keep pace with the market.
 - In Packaging, clients realised a further 25% in savings on top of what they would achieve through conventional bidding processes.